 What’s happening at FERC?

 At the end of August, FERC Commissioner Cheryl LaFleur retired, breaking a 2-2 deadlock on the commission that regulates the nation’s energy markets.
 That opens the door for FERC to pass a proposal favored by out-of-state power generators that would be devastating to our electric bills.
 It also would hamper Illinois’ efforts at becoming a national leader in securing clean, affordable electricity for consumers.
 The plan would overhaul the rules for an auction that determines the prices in a special electricity market called the “capacity market.”
 That would inflate market prices to prop up struggling fossil fuel power plants and, in effect, make ComEd customers pay higher power bills for dirty power that they don’t need.

 When is a ruling expected?

-Early September.
+The ruling was first expected in early September, but it has been delayed, and is now expected some time before the end of the year.
 That’s why this issue is urgent.
-The Illinois General Assembly has a chance to fix this, but legislators have to act in the fall session.
+The Illinois General Assembly has a chance to fix this, but legislators have to act immediately.

 What can I do?

 Support legislation in Springfield called the Clean Energy Jobs Act (CEJA).
 CEJA includes capacity market reforms that would shield electric customers from skyrocketing bills.
 Also, educate yourself about this important issue.
 You may not know it, but EVERYONE pays for “capacity” on their electric bills.

 Not only do you pay for the power you use now, but you also pay for power you could use in the future.
 Capacity refers to extra payments consumers give power plant operators for the commitment to have enough electricity available if demand suddenly spikes.
 (Think of a hot summer afternoon, when everyone blasts the air conditioning.)